 - Spicy - I love a good spicy soup!
 Even my Chicken Noodle Soup is spicy!
 This spicy steak chili has three types of chili powder plus hot sauce to create rich flavor with layers of heat!

-Chuck Roast - Instead of ground beef, this recipe uses a well-marbled chuck roast gives the chili such great flavor!
+Chuck Roast - Instead of ground beef, this recipe uses a well-marbled chuck roast giving the chili such great flavor!
 And because it is cooked slowly for several hours you end up with incredibly tender steak pieces.
 Sirloin steak can also be used in place of chuck roast.

 Chili Powder - There are 3 types of chili powder in this recipe, which builds depth of flavor.
-Dark chili powder is made of ground chilis that typically have a medium heat and a complex flavor.
+Dark chili powder is made of ground chilis that typically have medium heat and a complex flavor.
 Regular chili powder can be used instead of dark if that is what you have on hand.
 The chipotle powder adds smokiness, and cayenne pepper kicks up the spice level.

 Chicken Broth - Broth provides the liquid to turn the meat and spices into chili.
 Using chicken broth adds complexity to the chili flavor, though beef broth can also be used.